-Act 1991 - Education entry payment supplement under the Social Security Act 1991 - Payments under the scheme determined under Schedule 4 to the Household Stimulus Package Act (No. 2) 2009 - The ex-gratia payment from the Australian Government known as 'Income recovery subsidy for the Victorian bushfires of January and February 2009'
+Act 1991 - Education entry payment supplement under the Social Security Act 1991 - Payments under the scheme determined under Schedule 4 to the Household Stimulus Package Act (No. 2) 2009 - The ex-gratia payment from the Australian Government known as the Disaster Income Recovery subsidy for the floods that occurred in Australia during the period starting on 29 November 2010 - The ex-gratia payment from the Australian Government known as the Disaster Income Recovery subsidy for Cyclone Yasi - The ex-gratia payment from the Commonwealth known as assistance for New Zealand non-protected special category visa holders for:

-- The ex-gratia payment from the Australian Government known as 'Income recovery subsidy for the North Queensland floods of January and February 2009' - Payments from the Australian Government under the incentive payments scheme relating to certain private health insurance policies - Payments to carers under the scheme determined under Schedule 4 to the Social Security and Veterans' Affairs Legislation Amendment (One-off Payments and Other 2008 Budget Measures) Act 2008 - Pension bonus and pension bonus bereavement payments under Part 2.2A of the Social Security Act 1991 or Part IIIAB of the Veterans' Entitlements Act 1986 - Pharmaceutical allowances paid under the Social Security Act 1991 - Pharmaceutical allowances paid under the Veterans' Entitlements Act 1986 that were paid before 20 September 2009 - Phone allowance paid under the Social Security

-Act 1991 - Phone allowance paid under the Veterans'Entitlements Act 1986 - Quarterly pension supplement paid under the Social Security Act 1991 or the Veterans' Entitlements Act 1986 - Remote area allowance - Rent assistance - Seniors concession allowance paid under the Social Security Act 1991 or the Veterans' Entitlements Act 1986 - Seniors supplement paid under the Social Security Act 1991 or the Veterans' Entitlements Act 1986 - Sugar industry exit grant where you complied with the condition of the grant not to own or operate any agricultural business within five years after receiving the grant - Tobacco industry exit grant where you complied with the condition of the grant not to own or operate any agricultural business within five years after receiving the grant - Utilities allowance paid under the Social Security Act 1991 - Utilities allowance paid under the Veterans' Entitlements Act 1986 - Veterans supplement paid under the Veterans' Entitlements Act 1986
+- a disaster that occurred in Australia during the 2010-11 financial year - floods that occured in Queensland and New South Wales in January, February and March 2012\ - \ At the time of printing this legislation was not yet law.
+For more information go to www.ato.gov.au - The ex-gratia thalidomide payment from the Australian Government - Payment from the Thalidomide Australia Fixed Trust - Payments from the Australian Government under the incentive payments scheme relating to certain private health insurance policies - Payments to carers under the scheme determined under Schedule 4 to the Social Security and Veterans' Affairs Legislation Amendment (One-off Payments and Other 2008 Budget Measures) Act 2008 - Pension bonus and pension bonus bereavement payments under Part 2.2A of the Social Security Act 1991 or Part IIIAB of the Veterans' Entitlements Act 1986 - Pharmaceutical allowances paid under the Social Security Act 1991 - Pharmaceutical allowances paid under the Veterans' Entitlements Act 1986 that were paid before 20 September 2009 - Phone allowance paid under the Social Security Act 1991 - Phone allowance paid under the Veterans' EntitlementsAct 1986 - Quarterly pension supplement paid under the Social Security Act 1991 or the Veterans' Entitlements Act 1986 - Remote area allowance - Rent assistance - Seniors concession allowance paid under the Social Security Act 1991 or the Veterans' Entitlements Act 1986 - Seniors supplement paid under the Social Security Act 1991 or the Veterans' Entitlements Act 1986 - Sugar industry exit grant where you complied with the condition of the grant not to own or operate any agricultural business within five years after receiving the grant - Tobacco industry exit grant where you complied with the condition of the grant not to own or operate any agricultural business within five years after receiving the grant - Utilities allowance paid under the Social Security Act 1991